kpaxico/extjs_guide_ws/Readme.md

 2. Create a workspace in a folder named `empty_ws`:
 > `sencha generate workspace empty_ws`

-3. Within the root folder of your workspace, execute the following to add the new framework:
+3. Within the root folder of your workspace, execute the following to add the new framework.
+This creates a folder named `ext` under the `skds` folder in the workspace with a key name `ext`.
-> `sencha framework add -key ext -source /Users/ipek/Documents/workspace/sencha/sdks/ext -path sdks/ext` This creates a folder named `ext` under the `skds` folder in the workspace with a key name `ext`.
+> `sencha framework add -key ext -source /Users/ipek/Documents/workspace/sencha/sdks/ext -path sdks/ext`

 4. Once you have a Workspace, generating apps can be done as before but using the `"ext" folder` in the workspace:
 > `sencha -sdk ./sdks/ext generate app UniversalApp universal-app`

+OR

 > `sencha -sdk ./sdks/ext generate app --universal UniversalApp universal-app`

    1. By default, this application will be a Universal Application.